bramtayl/LightQuery.jl/test/src/index.md

 write.csv(flights, "flights.csv", na = "", row.names = FALSE)
 ```

 Let's import the tools we need.
-I'm pulling in from tools from `Dates` and
-`TimeZones` and modifying them to work with missing data.
+I'm pulling in from tools from `Dates`, `TimeZones`, and `Unitful`, and modifying them to work with missing data.

 ```jldoctest dplyr
 julia> using LightQuery